 SRGT 1409 - Fundamental of Perioperative Concepts and Techniques.
 Four hours credit.
 In-depth coverage of perioperative concepts such as aseptic/sterile principles and practices, infectious processes, wound healing, and creation and maintenance of the sterile field.
-Forty-eight classroom and sixty-four laboratory hours (Total 112 hours).
-Lab fee.
-Co-requisites: SRGT 1260
+Sixty-four classroom hours Corequisites: SRGT 1260